 All plants need light to live, and this is especially true for orchids.
 In nature, many orchids grow high in the trees of the tropical forest where they enjoy lots of light.

-That's why orchids growing at home need more light than houseplants.
+Your orchids growing at home need lots of light too!

-Orchids need lots of energy to produce those magnificent flowers - and the only place they can get energy is from the sun.
+It takes energy to produce those magnificent flowers - and the only place your orchids get energy is from the sun.
 So if you want your plants to bloom, you're going to have to give them proper light.
-There's no substitute .... without it your plants simply won't bloom.
+There's no substitute .... if they don't get enough light they simply won't have the energy to produce flowers.

 The #1 reason orchids don't bloom is not enough light.